 Iced.
 Not a single word.

-The first group, the nice people, when they offer a smile, or when they ask about my day, or when they give me a free box of Heineken branded gloves because the store’s promotion ended but there’s still a few gloves lying around, it makes me so happy that, for just that instant, I can rise above my grief and sadness, and I do feel warm and alive and grateful, and I do see the flicker of a light at the end of a dark tunnel signalling the beginnings of recovery.
+The first group, the nice people, when they offer a smile, or when they ask about my day, or when they give me a free box of Heineken branded gloves because the store’s promotion ended but there’s still a few gloves lying around, it makes me so happy that, for just an instant, I can rise above my grief and sadness, and I do feel warm and alive and grateful, and I do see the flicker of a light at the end of a dark tunnel signalling the beginnings of recovery.

 Without my buddy by my side, I’m useless.